 Eleutherococcus spinosus kiusianus (Nakai) H.Ohba

-Eleutherococcus japonicus is a Deciduous Shrub up to 3.00 metres tall.
+Eleutherococcus japonicus is a deciduous shrub that can grow up to 3 metres tall.

 Rather common in the hills and mountains of Honshu and Kyushu[

 Species in this genus are usually easy to grow and tolerant of a wide range of soils and conditions.
 They generally grow best in a well-drained, open loamy soil, succeeding in full sun to moderate shade[

 ].
 They tolerate poor soils and atmospheric pollution[

 Seed - best sown as soon as it is ripe in the autumn in a cold frame[